 On the 27th December we got the Amtrak train from Boston to New York.
+We had also travelled from Washington DC to Boston on Amtrak.
+We had a great time seeing the sights of Washington DC with kids during Christmas week.
 One thing I hadn’t factored in was that New York City was going to experience its coldest weather for that time of year on record.
 Yes you read it right, coldest temperatures ever recorded at that time of year.
 Most days were around -12°C (10.4°F) and with a chill factor of -20°C (-4°F).

-Despite the weather I was determined not to let the cold stop us from doing anything that I had planned.
+Despite the weather I was determined not to let the cold stop us from doing anything that I had planned or miss any of the famous New York locations I had my heart set on.
 I had done a lot of research and had packing for the New York climate all sorted.
 My theory was that if we dressed appropriately we shouldn’t feel it that badly.
 I might have been totally wrong and we were freezing at times but I did get one thing correct, we didn’t let it stop us doing anything.
 So here it is……

 There are so many amazing experiences in New York City and its hard to narrow it down and to fit it all in to just one week.
 I gave it a jolly good crack though, here’s our top things to do in New York in winter: